saltyorg/docs/docs/reference/guides/rclone-remote-encrypted.md

 5. For "Option remote", type in the name of your backing remote plus `:encrypt` and press <kbd class="platform-all">Enter</kbd>.

+    === "I am using my personal folder"

+        ```shell
+        Option remote.
+        Remote to encrypt/decrypt.
+        Normally should contain a ':' and a path, e.g. "myremote:path/to/dir",
+        "myremote:bucket" or maybe "myremote:" (not recommended).
+        Enter a value.
+        remote> dropbox:encrypt
         ```

+    === "I want to use a team folder"

+        ```shell
         Option remote.
         Remote to encrypt/decrypt.
         Normally should contain a ':' and a path, e.g. "myremote:path/to/dir",
         "myremote:bucket" or maybe "myremote:" (not recommended).
         Enter a value.
-    remote> dropbox:encrypt
+        remote> dropbox:/encrypt
         ```

     This is the directory on the cloud storage that will contain the encrypted data.